 ✳The camera angle should show a full frontal view of the conductor.

 ✳The choral sound and comments from the conductor must be clearly audible.

-✳If the video is uploaded to Youtube, email the Director of Choral Activities the URL for accessing the video.
+✳Please email the Director of Choral Activities the URL for accessing the video.
 Include the name of the ensemble in your email.

 On-Campus Auditions: Candidates selected for an on-campus audition will be contacted by the Director of Choral Activities to schedule the audition and discuss repertoire to be conducted.
 Auditions are generally scheduled in early spring.
 The on-campus audition consists of conducting/rehearsing the Chamber Choir for 20-30 minutes, an interview with the Director of Choral Activities, and a solo vocal piece.

 Acceptance into the MM in Choral Conducting Program: Candidates will be contacted by email or phone with a decision within one week of the on-campus audition.
 Conductors accepted into the program are eligible to receive a Graduate Teaching Assistantship (see the Graduate Music Student Handbook for more information) and other forms of financial aid.

 Timeline for Completing the MM in Choral Conducting:

 The MM in Choral Conducting generally requires two years of full-time study.